VALPARAISO — Christel Helmchen was working an overnight shift Nov. 14, 1990, at the White Hen Pantry when two men walked in to buy cans of pop.

 Prosecutors at trial argued that the men, along with Perry S. Miller, drove her to a house under construction near U.S. 6 in northern Porter County where she was sexually assaulted and shot to death.

 A Valparaiso officer first reported her missing at 1:30 a.m. that day.
-Construction workers found her body in a wooded area near U.S. six hours after that.
+Construction workers found her body six hours later in a wooded area near U.S. Route 6 in Jackson Township.

 The gruesome details of Helmchen's homicide began unraveling after Wood, who was 16 years old at the time, agreed to give a statement in exchange for the state not seeking the death penalty against him.